eclipse-hono/hono/site/content/api/Device-Registration-API.md

 ## Assert Device Registration

-Clients use this command to get a signed *assertion* that a device is registered for a particular tenant and is enabled.
-The assertion is supposed to be included when [uploading telemetry data]({{< relref "Telemetry-API.md#upload-telemetry-data" >}}) or [publishing an event]({{< relref "Event-API.md#send-event" >}}) for a device so that the Telemetry or Event service implementation does not need to call out to the Device Registration service on every message in order to verify the device's registration status.
+Clients use this command to verify that a device is registered for a particular tenant and is enabled.

 This operation is *mandatory* to implement.